ManishParihar7/Data-Science---Clustering-Assignment/README.md

 - `crime_data.csv`: The crime dataset used for clustering in Problem Statement 1.
 - `EastWestAirlines.xlsx`: The airlines dataset used for clustering in Problem Statement 2.
-- `Clustering_Assignment' : The python code for both Airlines and Crime datasets.
+- `Clustering_Assignment.ipynb' : The python code for both Airlines and Crime datasets.

 ## Results